pdsw 2024:

 Registration opens July 10, 2024.
 To allow you to prepare, find further details on registration pricing, and policies affecting registration changes and cancellations.

-PDSW 24 Technical Committee Members:
+PDSW 24 Committee Members:

 • Jalil Boukhobza, University of Western Brittany, France